 What to do in Bangkok

-Bangkok and Thailand is known for its street food, it’s bars and general craziness and staying in this area visiting Khao San Road and nearby Rambuttri Road will give you a chance to eat some good food, get some cheap massages, enjoy the nightlife and do some shopping on your first day in Thailand.
+Bangkok and Thailand are known for its street food, it’s bars and general craziness and staying in this area visiting Khao San Road and nearby Rambuttri Road will give you a chance to eat some good food, get some cheap massages, enjoy the nightlife and do some shopping on your first day in Thailand.

 Day 2 – Bangkok & Overnight Train to Chiang Mai